irish-stout/ngimf/README.md

-# ngimf
+# NGIMF
-NGIMF is a simple web server wrriten by C.
+NGIMF is a simple web server.

+## Development
+NGIMF is written by C.